Why dogs get gas and how to prevent It

 10 simple steps to prevent flatulence

-- Ideally do not feed kibble and stop feeding grain and milk products - including yogurt.
+- Ideally, do not feed kibble and stop feeding grain and milk products - including yogurt.

-- Switch to raw or a cooked meat diet with veggies and bones and refer to videos about natural diet preparation.
+- Switch to a raw or a cooked meat diet with veggies and bones and refer to videos about natural diet preparation.

 - Have your dog adjusted by a chiropractor or treated by a physical therapist to have the crucial spinal areas such as T13, L4 and L 6-7 checked.

-- If you see that certain foods aggravate your dog, remove them for some time.
+- If you see certain foods aggravate your dog, remove them for some time.
 If you reintroduce these foods and your dog reacts again, I suggest eliminating them longer or permanently.

 - Many dogs do not tolerate beef, buffalo or bison well.
 It may be that they have not evolved on a diet containing such meat.
-It is rich in arachidonic acid which has high inflammatory properties.
+It is rich in arachidonic acid, which has high inflammatory properties.

 Supplements for flatulence

-- Give your dog all natural minerals and certified organic whole-food vitamins.
+- Give your dog all-natural minerals and certified organic whole-food vitamins.

 © Dr. Peter Dobias